 To reach Triveni Sangam, Uttar Pradesh you will need to cover a total distance of about 749, 1,388, 798, 1,731 km from major Indian cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here are the following details on how you can travel to Triveni Sangam by the following means of public transport.

-By Air.
 The nearest airport is the Allahabad Airport (IXD) aka Prayagraj Airport situated in Bamrauli at 20-30 km away from Triveni Sangam.
 The airport is well connected with nearby cities and towns via direct and connecting flights.
 From the airport, you will need to continue your journey further by some means of public transport.

-By Railway.
 If planning to travel via Indian Railways then consider deboarding at the Allahabad Railway Junction (ALD), Naini Junction (NYN), or Prayagraj Junction (PRG).
 All of these railheads are situated within 11 km from the Triveni Sangam, thus, it would be easier for you to continue your journey after deboarding at any of the stations via a cab or some other means of public transport.

-By Road.
 Depending upon your convenience and budget you can also choose to travel here via road as well.
 The roadways and national highways are well-maintained and easily motorable.
 According to your budget, you can hire a cab, bus or you can also consider traveling via your own vehicle.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here.